Corrections Specialist 2 - CBI Reentry

 A pre-employment drug test may be administered as part of the selection process, and applicants who test positive for any controlled substances, will be disqualified from consideration.

 Tuberculosis (TB) is a priority health issue for DOC employees.
-The successful candidate may be required to provide valid proof of a baseline TB skin test within 60 days from the date of
+The successful candidate may be required to provide valid proof of a baseline TB skin test within 60 days from the date of hire.

 When positive tests result, further information, testing and treatment will also be required.
 Employment is not contingent upon test results.